-But there are some places in the world where the leaders of the country use detectives just to spy on people y don't like.
-In these places, the they don't like.
+But there are some places in the world where the leaders of the country use detectives just to spy on people they don't like.
 In these places, the detectives might be called the 'secret police'.
 And there were even secret policemen who were sent to spy on people when Jesus was alive.